brendanwex/psf/_docs/files/system/Model.php.txt

 defined('SF_VERSION') OR exit('No direct script access allowed');

 /**
- * Class Model
+ * The main Model class.
- * You can extend this class in your custom models to allow you quick access to $this->db, $this->uploader, $this->logger if enabled in Config.php
+ * You can extend this class in your custom models to allow you quick access to inbuilt libraries such as $this->db, $this->uploader, $this->logger if enabled in Config.php
- * @package App
+ * @package PSF
+ * @since 1.0.0
  *
  *
  *